 - Talent development programmes.
 These are focused on identifying and nurturing talent to support a progressive pipeline, and ultimately to increase the number of women progressing into senior roles.
 Examples of initiatives include challenging job assignments, leadership opportunities, mentoring, sponsoring, networking, and confidence building.
 EY, Goldman Sachs, and PwC are all examples of businesses that offer such programmes.

 - Proactive support for parents (both mothers and fathers).
 This is increasingly viewed as fundamental to an optimised gender diversity strategy, and to economic prosperity.
-A lack of support for mothers in the workplace is contributing to a declining fertility rate among educated women, and to the underutilisation of talent.
+A lack of support for mothers in the workplace could be contributing to higher rates of childlessness among educated women, and to the underutilisation of talent, as mothers drop out of the workforce or take a step back.
 Examples of initiatives include extended parental leave, remuneration review during parental leave, return to work programmes, enhanced flexibility, mentoring, dedicated breastfeeding areas, and in some cases, subsidised childcare and/or onsite childcare facilities.

 - Seek and empower role models.
 Xero appears to give a masterclass at empowering and promoting its female employees.
 Doing so enables positive reinforcement throughout the business, and beyond, that women are valued, are given equal opportunities, and can and should be leading – and in Xero’s case, in a traditionally male dominated sector.
 Done well, such positive visibility can help lift the aspirations of others of the same gender.

 - Investment in diversity and inclusion expertise.
 As gender diversity is prioritised, and its depth appreciated, businesses are increasingly sourcing the skills required to support the development and implementation of a gender diversity strategy.
 Twitter, Facebook, Xero and Intel are just a few examples of businesses that have recruited these skills.